 The X-H1 writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
 The X-H1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The X-H1 supports UHS-II cards (on both slots), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The X-H1 supports UHS-II cards (on both slots), while the HX99 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-H1 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Fujifilm X-H1»||Y||stereo||mono||Y||-||micro||3.0||Y||-||-||Fujifilm X-H1|

 |Canon 6D Mark II« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon 6D Mark II|

 |Nikon Z6« »||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y||Nikon Z6|